dgwhited/guardduty-runbooks/runbooks/persistence-kubernetes-anomalousbehavior-workloaddeployed-containerwithsensitivemount-.md

 **Remediation recommendations:**

 If this container launch is unexpected, the credentials of the user identity used to launch the container may have been compromised.
 Revoke user access and reverse any changes made by an unauthorized user to your cluster.
-For more information, see .
+For more information, see [Remediating EKS Audit Log Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-kubernetes.html).

 If your AWS credentials are compromised, see [Remediating potentially compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-creds.html).